Chains, Antichains, and Complements in Infinite Partition Lattices: Short chains

 \textbf{Completing the chain.} The set of keyframe partitions clearly form a chain, but just as clearly this chain is not maximal.
 Inbetween partitions must be added between the keyframes to obtain a maximal chain.

 As seen in Figure~\ref{fig:keyframes}, between the $k^{\text{th}}$ and the $(k+1)^{\text{st}}$ keyframe, $2^k$ blocks have been split.
-In order to locally saturate the chain, it suffices to add $2^k-1$ new partitions, each one with one more of the $2^k$ blocks cut in two.
+In order to locally saturate the chain, it suffices to add $2^k-1$ new partitions, each with one more of the $2^k$ blocks split in two.
 This will ensure that each partition is a successor to the previous one.

 After adding these new partitions, the picture is now as shown in Figure~\ref{fig:fulltree}.
 This chain is easily seen to be maximal.
 At each (non-keyframe) partition, the new blocks, resulting from splitting one of the blocks of the parent partition, are shown with hatching.